kgdunn/pid-book/univariate-review/univariate-review.rst

 	#.
 What if I told you that these values are not independent.
 How does it affect your answer?
 	#.
 What is the probability of having an ammonia concentration greater than 50 mg/L when:

-		- you use only the data (do not use any estimated parameters)
+		- you use only the data (do not use any estimated statistics)
-		- you use the estimated parameters for the distribution?
+		- you use the estimated statistics for the distribution?

 	.. could use "fitdistr" in R in the MASS package?